Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2preclass.md

 ## Material for Wednesday

-Please read and consider the below before start of class on **Wednesday**.
+Please read and consider the below before start of class.
 Here, you will continue your examination of the Design-Build-Test process and how it can be used to engineering with, of, and for living matter.
 For reference, here are the goals for the material this week (provided in the pre-class material for Monday):

 **Goal-1:** You will be able to describe the engineering cycle, design-build-test (DBT), and the central role it plays in (bio)engineering, and how DBT can be utilized at different scales (from one person to whole industry sectors).